NCKUproject/steel-coil-defect-detection/README.md

-# steel-coil-defect-detection
-Automated surface defect detection system for steel coils using deep learning and computer vision.
+# Steel Coil Defect Detection
+This project focuses on developing an AI-powered system for detecting surface defects on steel coils.
+Using deep learning and computer vision techniques, the system identifies various defects such as scratches, dents, and stains from high-resolution industrial images.
+It aims to improve the efficiency and accuracy of quality inspection in steel manufacturing lines.